-Anyone interested in getting together to work on a Norwegian cultural craft such as rosemaling, Hardanger embroidery, Norweave, carving, etc. is encouraged to bring a project and supplies to meet in the Nordic Room on the fourth Monday of each month.
+Workshops are decided on a demand/fun basis.
+Anyone interested in getting together to work on a Norwegian cultural craft such as rosemaling, Hardanger embroidery, Norweave, carving, etc. is encouraged to contact the Husflid Director.

 Community Service projects undertaken by Solglyt are often initiated and completed during our Husflid evenings.